Bennotsi-MTG/Doomsday-Codex/core/basics.md

 7. Cast BW targeting ToA
 8. Cast ToA

-This pile has cost you BBB+UU and 4 life and results in 8 storm, that is 16 lifeloss.
+This pile has cost you BBB+UU and 4 life and results in 8 Storm, that is 16 lifeloss.
 Note that UU is often paid for by a Lion's Eye Diamond.
-With a Dark Ritual (to cast Doomsday) and a Lion's Eye Diamond preceding the Doomsday you already generate enough storm to cause 20 lifeloss.
+With a Dark Ritual (to cast Doomsday) and a Lion's Eye Diamond preceding the Doomsday you already generate enough Storm to cause 20 lifeloss.
 If you are low on life you'll need more mana to cast GP for mana instead of life.

 As for the remarks about priority in step 6, It's best to announce that you